rkotze/rkotze.github.io/_posts/2019-12-18-jwt-apollo-server-graphql.md

 1. [Access endpoint with valid tokens](#access-endpoint-with-valid-tokens)

 ### Basic set up of Apollo Server

+Here is a list of npm packages to install:

 ```bash
 npm i apollo-server-express jsonwebtoken express graphql